mk-pmb/ubborg-make-example-live-isos-pmb/README.md

 Usage
 -----

+### On GitHub (recommended)

-Just invoke the relevant GitHub Actions workflows.
+Just invoke the relevant GitHub Actions workflow and then download the ISO file from [the automatic release][auto-release-page].

+### Local development

+* Clone the repo.
+* Run: `ghciu bake_bread`
+* If there are errors about missing files, search `github-ci.yaml` for preparation steps that you may have to do initially.
+* To properly dispose of a failed bread, `./util/chrootmgr.sh tmp.bread/ discard`